FOrmyown/coroutines/README.md

 ### Debug Mode

-Debug mode adds extra instrumentation logic such that you can always view the state of the methods that make up your coroutine when tracing via a debugger (e.g. the debugger in Netbeans/Eclipse/IntelliJ).
+Debug mode adds extra instrumentation logic such that you can always view the state of the methods that make up your suspendable when tracing via a debugger (e.g. the debugger in Netbeans/Eclipse/IntelliJ).
 By default, the instrumenter tries to keep things efficient by loading only as much as is needed for your coroutines to continue properly executing.

  * Name: ```debugMode```.
  * Value: { ```true``` | ```false``` }.